Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox: The geometry of DPP and relation to Simpson's paradox

-In this section, we take a closer look at the geometry behind DPP, and illustrate its connection with the famous Simpson's paradox, one that occurs due to inconsistently aggregating sources of conditional information.
-For simplicity, the analysis below focuses on the scenario described in Example~\ref{proposition:2dimconstrast_heter_uncor_cov} with $d = 2$.
-We assume a bivariate Gaussian conjugate model for a pair of drug and placebo treatment efficacy, where efficacy is measured on the real line.
+In this section, we take a closer look at the geometry behind DPP, and illustrate its connection with Simpson's paradox, one that occurs due to inconsistently aggregating sources of conditional information.
+For simplicity, the analysis below focuses on the scenario described in Example~\ref{proposition:2dimconstrast_heter_uncor_cov} with $d = 2$, where we assume a bivariate Gaussian conjugate model for the Bayesian assessment of the treatment efficacy of a drug in relation to a placebo.
+Here, the efficacy of either treatments is measured by a real number.
 Both the prior and the sampling distribution have independent and heterogeneous covariance structures.
 The inferential target is again the posterior linear contrast between the efficacy of the drug and placebo treatments.
+Thus, $\eta = \boldsymbol{\lambda} \boldsymbol{\theta} = (1, -1) \boldsymbol{\theta} = \theta_1 - \theta_2.$